 Losing out on cash value savings, one of whole life’s main benefits

-If you can’t pay your premiums when they go up, your policy will lapse and you could be liable for high surrender fees.
+If you can’t pay your premiums when they increase, your policy will lapse and you could be liable for high surrender fees.
 More importantly, your family will lose out on your policy’s financial protection.